federicocotogno/federicocotogno/README.md

 ## About me
-My name is Federico and I'm the founder of **[Code Palace](https://www.youtube.com/c/CodePalace/)**, a brand that teaches anyone that has access to a computer how to code and build modern applications _without a fancy degree, or an expensive education_.
+My name is Federico and I'm the founder of **[Code Palace](https://www.youtube.com/c/CodePalace/)** and **[Script Candy]([https://www.youtube.com/c/CodePalace/](https://www.youtube.com/channel/UCTNyF3KFTXmME0byuTRwfZA))**, a brand that teaches anyone that has access to a computer how to code and build modern applications _without a fancy degree, or an expensive education_.

 ```python
 status = "Creating scripts!"